 Rise in visits to A&E at Peterborough and Stamford Hospitals

-More patients visited A&E at Peterborough and Stamford Hospitals last month, with demand rising well above the levels seen during the first national lockdown last year.
+More patients visited A&E at Peterborough and Stamford Hospitals last month, with demand rising above the levels seen over the same period last year.

 All of last month’s attendances were via major A&E departments – those with full resuscitation equipment and 24-hour consultant-led care.

-That was an increase of 11% compared to March, and more than double the 916,600 seen during April 2020 – a reflection of lower-than-usual numbers for that month as more people avoided hospitals during the early days of the pandemic.
+That was an increase of 4% compared to May, and 53% more than the 1.4 million seen during June 2020 – a reflection of lower-than-usual numbers for that month as more people avoided hospitals during the early days of the pandemic.